 The Washington Consulting Group, Inc. (WCG) is a global leader in airport/spaceport operations and management, worldwide air traffic system management, and air traffic controller training.
 Over 42 years we earned a reputation for successfully providing innovative, effective solutions within stringent time and budget constraints.

 Our commitment is to pace the rate of developing technology and growing economic demands on the domestic and international aerospace industry at large.
 Our corporate objectives include continuous improvement in our product and services, a commitment to our clients’ goals, and a safe and efficient worldwide air traffic and aerospace system.

-We are committed to maintaining the highest quality aerospace and air traffic management support services for our domestic and international clients.
-Our policy is achieved through a client focus, continual improvement, training, and teamwork.
+The Washington Consulting Group, Inc. is committed to maintaining the highest quality Air Traffic Management, Airfield Operations, and Facilities Maintenance Support Services for our clients.
+Our policy is achieved through client focus, continual improvement and employee empowerment, training, and teamwork.
 Our company values integrity and honesty in all our dealings with clients, vendors, and employees.